mysy00/LangPlus/README.md

 | `MAX_FILE_NAME` | `64` | The maximum length of a language file name. |
 | `MAX_REPLACEMENT_KEY_LEN` | `16` | The maximum length of a replacement key. |
 | `MAX_REPLACEMENT_VALUE_LEN` | `16` | The maximum length of a replacement value. |

+## Features

+- **Automatic whitespace trimming**: Keys and values are automatically trimmed of leading/trailing whitespace
+- **Empty values allowed**: Translation entries can have empty values (useful for optional text)
+- **Fallback system**: If a key doesn't exist in the requested language, it falls back to Language:0
+- **Memory safe**: Proper cleanup on errors prevents memory leaks
+- **Buffer overflow protection**: All string operations respect buffer sizes

 ## Integrations